 To get UIM working you need three pieces:

-The Forge app using UIM module will have access to all UIM entities assigned to a specific UIM context.
+The Forge app that uses a UIM module can access all UIM entities assigned to a given UIM context.
+UIM entities let you store context-specific data that your app can consume at runtime.

-The idea is for apps to work with the data to make the UIM module robust and flexible.
-The app has complete control of what kind of data it stores - up to 50000 characters per entity.
+The intent is for apps to use this data to make UIM modules robust and flexible.
+Your app has complete control over what data it stores, up to 50,000 characters per entity.
+In practice, most apps will create multiple UIM entities with different data and attach them to multiple contexts.

 The final piece needed to make UIM work is the context.

 Context is the delivery address for your UIM.
-It will connect your module code and data for the execution of UIM inside the GIC/Issue view.
+It will connect your module code and data for the execution of UIM inside the view.

 UIM modules are owned by the apps defining them.
 The same applies to their entities and contexts.